 The heat pump may be located in a section of the home primarily used for storage.
 If so, be sure to clear out the items prior to the contractor’s visit.
 Multiple items in the contractor’s way can prolong the repair or installation work.
 It may also risk damage to these items if any of them get knocked down or over.

 Prepare for Some Disruption

-After your HVAC technician finishes the job, your local municipality’s inspector will need to come and check the installation.
-All of the work must meet code for approval, just like when you get a new furnace or water heater.
-This step also ensures your new heat pump’s operation is safe.
+After the technician completes the task, your municipality’s inspector will have to pay a visit and check the installation/repair.
+The work has to satisfy local code for approval, much the same way when you get a new furnace or water heater.
+This phase also ensures your new or newly repaired heat pump is operable to standards.

 Serving the Portland Metro area including Portland, Gresham, Hillsboro, Beaverton and all of Multnomah, Clackamas, Tigard, Tualatin, Forest Grove, Newberg, Canby, Oregon City, Milwaukee, Lake Oswego, West Linn, Troutdale & Washington Counties